Gerhart Shelter - Wardensville, West Virginia

 The blue blazed trail climbs the side of Great North Mountain steeply and makes several switchbacks before reaching the ridge line in another 3.0 miles.
 Follow the ridge for 1.0 miles and arrive at Gerhard Shelter.
 The shelter is generally used by through hikers.

-Turn right downhill on the white blazed Gerhart Shelter Trail that very steeply descends Great North Mountain.
+Turn right downhill on the white blazed Gerhard Shelter Trail that very steeply descends Great North Mountain.
 The footing is precarious with loose stone for the majority of the descent.
 In 0.5 miles pass a side trail on the left that takes you to a spring, and in another 0.2 miles emerge onto a FS road.

 Turn right on the unblazed forestry road.
 The forestry road is normally closed to motorized traffic, unless your hiking during hunting season (bad idea!).
 At the end of the FS road in 0.8 miles, just past a burn, the unmarked Vance's Cove connector trail will bear right.
 Follow the trail for 0.5 miles where it merges with the yellow blazed Vance's Cove Trail.